- Harvard Law School, J.D., cum laude, 1992.

 - Won 2005 trial on behalf of employer for wages owed.

 - Won 2005 trial on behalf of employer for employer’s taxes allegedly owed.

 - Represented corporation and its officers in defense of case seeking overtime wages, back wages, sales commissions, and damages for allegedly wrongful termination under the federal employee polygraph protection act.
 Won summary judgment as to the overtime wage claim.
 Plaintiff/alleged employee dismissed his unlawful termination claim on the eve of trial.

 - Mr. Mavrick speaks at seminars and conferences on employment law issues, and has held several leadership positions in the Broward County Bar Association and The Florida Bar.
 These have included Florida Bar Grievance Committee Chair (2005 – 2006) and member (2003 – 2005) and Broward County Bar Association Chairman (2001 – 2002) and Co-Chairman (2000 – 2001) of the Employment Law Section and Chairman (1999 – 2000) and Vice-Chairman (1997 – 1999) of the Intellectual Property Law Section.
-He is a member of the Board of Directors (2003 – present) of the Federal Bar Association Broward County Chapter and the Board of Directors (2003 – present) of the North Coral Ridge Homeowners Association.
+Member of the Board of Directors (2003 – 2007) of the Federal Bar Association Broward County Chapter and the Board of Directors (2003 – 2007) of the North Coral Ridge Homeowners Association.

 - Speaker (September 2000) “Negotiating Employment Severance and Settlement Agreements and Ethical Considerations,” to the National Employment Lawyers Association, State of Florida Chapter.

 - Speaker (March 2000) “Florida Employment Law Causes of Action Under Statutory and Common Law,” American Bar Association Basic Employment Law Seminar, Nova Southeastern University, Fort Lauderdale, Florida.